nlpofwhat/TransformerForTopic-to-essay/README.md

 cuda 9.0
 cudnn 7.4

-the data is put in the 'data/', you can train dircetly.
+The data is put in the 'data/', you can train dircetly.
+Attention! because the input is unorderd, I drop the position embedding.
+Bleu score and dist-n score is emplyed to test.